PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 .. function:: ipfilter(remoteip, localip, dh) -> bool

     This hook gets queried immediately after consulting the packet cache, but before parsing the DNS packet.
-    If this hook returns something else than false, the packet is dropped.
+    If this hook returns something else than ``false``, the packet is dropped.
     However, because this check is after the packet cache, the IP address might still receive answers that require no packet parsing.

     With this hook, undesired traffic can be dropped rapidly before using precious CPU cycles for parsing.